 Updated: August 12th,2014

 100 Arc custom shapes for Photoshop CC CS3 CS4 CS5 CS6 CS2 CS1 14 2014 13 Elements includes many different shapes works are included in the set such as star designs, frame, letter themed designs, tribal, rounded, cris cros, eye themed designs, thick designs, thin, outlines, tattoo and many more.
-CSH format and can be loaded into Photoshop via the file open command or via the shapes palette or via the preset manager command (though this varies from version to version of the application).
+CSH and can be loaded into Photoshop via the open command or via the shapes palette or via the preset manager command (though this varies from version to version of the application).
 You can use the arc custom shapes to create items for sale.
 Use the designs to create books, logos, frames, pattern designs, brush strokes, adverts, tutorials, packaging, video designs, costumes, skateboards, business card designs and more.
 All the arc shapes are by Andrew Buckle / graphicxtras.com.

 Commercial use, royalty free

 Includes CSH presets and gallery and documentation and serial

 100 Arc custom shapes in CSH for Adobe PS and others.
 The set includes rounded, mottled, warped, crinkly, dotted, thin designs, double, , eye themed and many more.
 Download.
 Combine the wonderful images in millions of different ways to create amazing unique shapes.
 Commercial use, all royalty free.
 On purchase, you receive the arc shapes for Adobe PS and others as well as documentation and gallery and serial and more.
 PC and MAC.